DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/Other/Security-configuration.md

 # Security configuration

 ## Core Extension
-For Core extensions/Core Utilities there are no New Security roles as part of the ISV however you will require access to the menu item to access the enhancement features
+For Core extensions/Core Utilities there are no New Security roles as part of the ISV however we have extended standard security roles to allow for journal import menus to be displayed.
+Additionally, you will require access to the required module and menu item to access the required enhanced feature.

-The Import projects need to have security roles applied to them in order for non-Administrator users to have permissions to import files into the journals.
+The Import projects need to have security roles applied to them for non-administrator users to have permission to import files into the journals.
-It is recommended that the following roles are set to use the import features:
+It is recommended that the following roles be set to use the import features:

 **Roles**         | **Import Feature**
 :-----            |:------------------------
-Accounting Manager                | 	Import General Journal Materials Manager                 |   Import Inventory Adjustment Journal Materials Manager                 |   Import Inventory Movement Journal
+Accounting Manager                | 	Import General Journal and Import ledger journal multi company Materials Manager                 |   Import Inventory Adjustment Journal Materials Manager                 |   Import Inventory Movement Journal

 To run the User security audit details report, you must be assigned the “Security administrator” role.

-For Core Extensions
+**Data Anonymization**

 the Data Anonymization feature can only be accessed by the System administrator security role

 To  Import or Export Printer management settings you need access to the Data management Framework.
-To View the results you require access to the relevant module.
+To View the results you require access to the relevant module and at minimum Data management operations user to view execution results